GustavoVitorS/Chat-app-CSS-illustration/README.md

 # Chat-app-CSS-illustration-BR reponsive challange
 ## Welcome! 👋
 ## Another Frontend Mentor challenge completed, and translated into Brazilian Portugues.🔥
-## ou can download and make the change you want to make the layout closer to the challenge.✔️
+## you can download and make the change you want to make the layout closer to the challenge.✔️
 ![image](https://user-images.githubusercontent.com/94203956/194335017-df32f5d8-94ee-4e14-9818-9957a5383a65.png)
 ![image](https://user-images.githubusercontent.com/94203956/194334891-1e884b59-4154-4506-90f7-eea2a164b4e3.png)📱